rca/compose-flow/README.md

 It defines three "Profiles" for local, development, and production deployments.
 They all share a base `docker-compose.yml` file, but you may need additional services locally that you don't need for development and production environments.
 In the example above, `dev` and `prod` don't need a postgres service (they probably use a standalone system or a hosted database like RDS), but a postgres service is needed locally.

-It also defines some "Tasks", which are commonly run within this example project.
-The `psql` task using `docker-compose` against the `local` environment expands to:
+It also defines "Tasks", which are commonly run within this example project.
+The `psql` task using `docker-compose` against the `local` environment expands to something resembling:

 ```
 $ cp /path/to/local.env ./.env